JunhaDex/JunhaDex/README.md

 # Hey, I'm Junha Kim <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

-you can call me **Dex**.
+You can call me **Dex**.
 I'm a front-end developer based in South Korea.
 I'm a developer who builds through communication, as I believe software development is not just about writing code—it's about effective communication with users, stakeholders, and fellow developers.